-It is these choices that we share with you on this day and we show you how to create beautifully subtle black and white infrared images that display sumptuous mid tones, with glowing shadows and gentle highlights.
+It is these choices that we share with you on this online class and we show you how to create beautifully subtle black and white infrared images that display sumptuous mid tones, with glowing shadows and gentle highlights.
 We also keep the approach simple.
 There is no need at all to make this process over complicated in Lightroom of Photoshop, and the techniques we share allow you to steadily reveal the true potential of your files.

 This this extensive two-week interactive online course is tailored to help you wherever you live and has been carefully designed to make you more confident in understanding how to best interpret your images at this critical stage and to harness the very best during that decision-making process.
 Using a combination of videos, online group sessions, sample images and teaching materials, we will be here to help you.
 Topics covered in detail are;